What is the Iowa caucus and why is it important?

 Are Democrats caucusing this year?

-Democrat will caucus but will not vote this year.
+Democrats will caucus but will not vote this year.
 They will instead send ballots by post over the next few weeks, which will be tallied by March 5.

 Democrat voters will instead gather in person on Monday to carry out other party business such as electing county delegates.